varadabhyankar/hackutdx-fannie-mae-challenge/README.md

 # hackutdx-fannie-mae-challenge
 HACKUTDX

 This is our attempt at solving the problem statement given by Fannie Mae at HackUTDX 2023.
+(Please note that this is an incomplete project and will be soon completed)

 We have used the following steps in our solution:
 1) Imported the dataset and created columns for attributes like LTV, DTI and FEDTI.
 Created a column for Approval status.